vishwakneelamegam/engineering-desing-docs/README.md

 # Conversation Threads

+- Transactional manager, manages the transactions happening between siri and the application.
 - There are four transactional states which is used to create a routine, add logs to a routine, initiate routine guidance and confirm the logs step by step.
-- There will be a transactional manager, who manages the transactions happening between Siri and the application.
-Note : The conversation happening between Siri and user will be handeled by the Siri framework, The siri communicates with the transactional manager only if the conversation is successful.
 - The transactional manager receives the action to do and data from Siri, which is said by the user and performs the action.
 - The transactional manager is a singleton, so it can perform any functionality from any environment.
 - Transactional manager checks if the transactions dependant to other transactions(example add log needs create routine).
 If the dependancy is wrong then it will inform the user.